Random amenable $\mathrm{C}^*$-algebras: Villadsen algebras of the first type

 \subsection{Variations}

-In an alternative scenario, Professor Tyche has overdone it with the tsipouro and cannot remember if she is supposed to be constructing a $\js$-stable $\cs$-algebra (the tame route), or exhibiting a specimen with perforation (the exotic).
-She proceeds as follows.
+In an alternative scenario, we proceed as follows.
 The initial value $\frac{m_0}{n_0}$ is once again specified by a probability distribution $\pi$, let us say on the nonzero natural numbers (although this is immaterial for the ensuing discussion).
 The construction is essentially the same as in \S~\ref{subsection:drunk}.
 The connecting maps $\varphi_i\colon B_i\to B_{i+1}$ are of the form